-- 1. Select Applications in the header.

-- 2. Select an application name.

-- Select the Route coverage tab.

-- Include one or more excluded routes:

-- a.
-To incluide a single, excluded route, hover over the end of the row and select the Re-include icon (^a).

-- To select multiple excluded routes, use the check marks in the left column to select routes.
+- 5. Include one or more excluded routes: - a.
+To include a single, excluded route, hover over the end of the row and select the Re-include icon ( O). - b.
+To select multiple excluded routes, use the check marks in the left column to select routes.
 Then, select the Re-include icon in the batch action menu at the bottom of the page.

-Confirm the inclusion in the Re-include route window.

-The status returns to the status the route had before you excluded it.
+- c.
+Confirm the inclusion in the Re-include route window. - The status returns to the status the route had before you excluded it.